-The Brooks Regional Center provides technical education and workforce training in the areas of welding and machining through a cooperative program between Hutchinson Community College and USD 373.
+The Brooks Regional Center provides technical education and workforce training in the areas of welding, machining, and automotive technology through a cooperative program between Hutchinson Community College and USD 373.

-An advisory board of industry members meets regularly to provide direction for this program, ensuring that students receive the education needed to prepare for the entry into the workforce.
+All three programs have an advisory board of industry members that meet twice a year to provide direction for the program, ensuring that students receive the education needed to prepare for their entry into the workforce.

 The tech programs are merged with the HS and follow their academic calendar (August – May).
 Students are expected to attend every class.
 Attendance policies are enforced and students may be administratively withdrawn for lack of attendance.